Seven Nation Army: Usage in politics

 "Seven Nation Army" made multiple appearances at events leading up to the 2017 United Kingdom general election.
 Following a May 2017 speech by then-Labour leader Jeremy Corbyn at the Wirral Live music festival at Prenton Park in Birkenhead, Merseyside, supporters in the audience began to chant "Oh, Jeremy Corbyn" to the tune of the song's riff.
 This chant was repeated on several occasions in the run-up to the election and afterwards at the 2017 Glastonbury Festival, where Corbyn appeared on the Pyramid stage to introduce Run the Jewels.
 As a result of the chant's appearance at the Glastonbury Festival, "Seven Nation Army" saw a 16,893% increase in streams, according to music streaming website Deezer.

 Names of other politicians, including Labour politician Rebecca Long-Bailey and Conservative politician David Davis, were also chanted to the tune of the song's riff during conferences held for the election.
-At a People's Assembly protest on July 1, 2017, rock band Wolf Alice performed a cover of the song.
+At a People's Assembly protest on July 1, 2017, rock band Wolf Alice performed the song.
 Corbyn's name was again widely chanted throughout football games and public gatherings in the run-up to the 2019 general election.